Geometric interpretation of quantitative instability: The fastest shrinking geodesic

 \section{The fastest shrinking geodesic}

-A main step in the proof of Theorem \ref{thm: obvious implies degenerate} is finding a Busemann function which is a lower bound for a specific, convex function (which is defined and studied in the next chapter).
-This Busemann function is defined using `the fastest shrinking geodesic' of our function of interest.
+To construct the Busemann function in Theorem \ref{thm: main}\ref{part: main ge busemann}), we use the `fastest shrinking geodesic' of our function of interest.
 In this section, the fastest shrinking geodesic is constructed for a class of functions in the more general setting of a $\operatorname{CAT}(0)$-space, and the properties of such geodesic are studied in a special case, which is relevant to us, and is used in the next chapter.

-Recall the definition (and relevant notations) of a Hadamard space.
-Fix a locally compact,Hadamard space $(M,d)$ and a point $o\in M$.
+Recall the definition (and relevant notations) of a Hadamard space from \S\ref{sec: cat0 spaces}.
+Fix a locally compact, Hadamard space $(M,d)$ and a point $o\in M$.

-\begin{de}[Convex functions] A function $f:M\to \RR$ is \emph{convex} if for every geodesic $\gamma:I\to M$ the composition $f\circ \gamma$ is a convex function on the interval $I$. \end{de}

 For $s>0$, $x\in M$ denote by $B(x,s)$ the closed ball of radius $s$ around the point $x$.